Fraud Blocker

 I’ve never been to therapy before.
 What is the process like?

-Therapy can have benefits and risks.
+Your experience with professional therapy can vary greatly depending the particular concerns you are experiencing.
+There are many different methods your therapist may use to help with the concerns you hope to address, but most clients use therapy to identify and work on goals and heal from past hurts, and many also practice the techniques they learn in therapy in the “real world” between sessions.
 Since therapy may involve discussing unpleasant experiences of your life, you may experience uncomfortable feelings such as sadness, guilt, anger, frustration, loneliness, and helplessness.
-On the other hand, therapy has also been shown to have many benefits.
-Successful therapy can lead to more satisfaction in relationships, new possibilities for addressing specific problems, and/or reductions in feelings of distress.
+On the other hand, successful therapy can lead to more satisfaction in relationships, new possibilities for addressing specific problems, or reductions in feelings of distress.

 The first few sessions are the “assessment period”: a chance for you to tell your story and to make sure your therapist is a good fit for your needs.
 The therapist will be assessing your goals and your situation to figure out the best way of helping you and ensure a good fit for you.
 Our therapists have different specialties and it’s critical you’re working with an expert who is familiar with the issues you’re struggling with.
-Please do not expect a lot of suggestions or change to happen in the first couple of sessions.
-The therapist must gather enough information before beginning treatment to provide the most effective treatment.
+Please do not expect a lot of suggestions or change to happen in the first couple of sessions – the therapist must gather enough information before beginning treatment to provide the most effective treatment.

 Session 4 and after